B.C.'s Medical Services Commission accuses Telus LifePlus program of extra-billing

 VANCOUVER — British Columbia’s Medical Services Commission has applied for a court injunction against a Telus Health program alleging it is extra-billing for health services.

+The fee leads people to believe they will get preferential treatment if they pay for a membership, the petition to the court says.

+Telus denies the allegations.
+It says the fees, $4,650 in the first year and $3,650 in subsequent years, are not for primary care and only cover uninsured services like dietitians, kinesiologists and other health and wellness needs.

-Health Minister Adrian Dix says the action filed in B.C.
-Supreme Court relates to the company’s LifePlus program, which charges membership fees to patients.
+Health Minister Adrian Dix said the commission began looking into accusations of illegal billing in February.

-The court petition alleges Telus is charging for services that would result in preferential treatment or priority access to health care, contravening the Medicare Protection Act.
+“It is very important to uphold the Medicare Protection Act, which is in place to preserve our publicly managed, fiscally sustainable, health-care system for British Columbia,” he said on Thursday.

-Dix says the commission began looking into accusations of illegal billing in February and access to necessary medical care should be based on need, not ability to pay.
+“Access to necessary medical care should be based on need and not an individual’s ability to pay.”

-None of the accusations have been proven in court and Dix says the case will be argued at some point in the coming weeks.

-The LifePlus program charges clients an annual fee of $4,650 in the first year and $3,650 in subsequent years, promising 24-7 physician care as well as services like dietitians and chiropractors.
+Sihota said the injunction is unnecessary and that the company has co-operated with the investigation but had not been given the opportunity to discuss the commission’s concerns.

+“We’re not aware of any basis for bringing in an injunction application.
+We believe that doing so is unnecessary given our fully co-operative approach and commitment, of course, to always ensuring regulatory compliance,” she said.

-The minister says the injunction only relates to the LifePlus program and not any of Telus’s other services.
+Dix said the injunction application only relates to the LifePlus program and not any of Telus’s other services.

-Dix would not say what remedy is being sought if the court finds in the commission’s favour, saying that decision will be made by a judge.
+He said the court case will be argued at some point in the coming weeks.

 This report by The Canadian Press was first published Dec.
 1, 2022.